apache/incubator-gluten/docs/get-started/Velox.md

 nav_order: 1
 parent: Getting-Started
 ---
-Currently, the mvn script can automatically fetch and build all dependency libraries incluing Velox and Arrow.
+Currently, the mvn script can automatically fetch and build all dependency libraries incluing Velox.
 Our nightly build still use Velox under oap-project.

 # Prerequisite